 The downside?
 As a marketer you’ve already learned that you need to spend money to make money, so be ready to go pro with this tool.
 There’s no free version of it.

-According to SEO.com, grammar is important not only at the reader’s level but also for SEO.
+Grammar is important not only at the reader’s level but also for SEO.
 Grammatical errors in content affect your credibility and can ruin your website visitors’ user experience.
 Grammar should be an essential part of your digital content strategy, so you can’t ignore the benefits of editing and double-checking your articles, eBooks, and all other pieces of content that go live.

 Grammarly is an excellent tool for content marketers.
 Not only does it correct your spelling, punctuation, and grammatical errors, but it helps you make your content more useful and engaging.
 The premium version has multiple features that can enable you to correct contextual errors, improper use of articles, and awkward word placing, which can help you improve your writing style.